mlx-optiq

 Embedding the server in your own process

-If you want to install the OptIQ KV-cache hooks and Anthropic endpoint into a self-managed mlx_lm.server launch:
+If you want to install the OptiQ KV-cache hooks and Anthropic endpoint into a self-managed mlx_lm.server launch:

 embed_serve.pypython